w-yeehong/tp/docs/DeveloperGuide.md

 The `TaskList` class is in charge of maintaining the data of all the tasks in Covigent.
 The class diagram for `TaskList` is shown below.

-//to insert class diagram for task list.
-_Figure XX.
-Class Diagram for TaskList_

 The `RoomList` class is in charge of maintaining the data in the rooms.
-It incorporates data from both `PatientRecords` and `TaskList` as each room stores the data of the patient who resides in the room and the tasklist meant for the room.
+It incorporates data from both `PatientRecords` and `RoomTasks` as each room stores the data of the patient who resides in the room and the tasklist meant for the room.
 The class diagram for `RoomList` is shown below.

 //to do later RoomList -> RoomTask -> TaskList (Observable )